-Staff recommends issuance of a new lease beginning August 20, 2020.
-Therefore, staff recommends acceptance of compensation from the Applicant in the amount of \$896, for the unauthorized occupation of State land during the period from November 14, 2013, to August 19, 2020, the day preceding issuance of the proposed new lease.
+Staff recommends issuance of a new lease beginning December 17, 2020, and acceptance of compensation from the Applicant in the amount of \$1,021, for the unauthorized occupation of State land during the period of January 31, 2015, to December 16, 2020, the day preceding issuance of the proposed new lease.

 The Applicant owns the upland adjoining the lease premises.
-The subject facilities are privately owned and maintained, used for the docking and mooring of boats and facilitate recreational boating.
-Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
+The subject facilities have existed at this location for many years.
+The facilities are used for the docking and mooring of boats.
+Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources for recreational and navigational use by the public.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land.
+The proposed lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+On termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

-The proposed lease requires the lessee to indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the occupation of Public Trust land.
+The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
+The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
+For all the reasons above, staff believes the issuance of this lease will not substantially interfere with Public Trust needs at this location, at this time, and for the foreseeable term of the proposed lease; is consistent with the Public Trust Doctrine; and is in the best interests of the State.